-Notified Body Intertek Testing and Certification Ltd have issued both models with a common EC-Type Examination Certificate number ITS11ATEX27253.
-This confirms compliance with harmonised European standards and it has been used to confirm compliance with the European ATEX Directive for Group II, Category 1G equipment, Ex ia IIC T5 Ga Ta = -40 to +70°C. The indicators bear the community mark and subject to local codes of practice may be installed in any of the Economic Area European (EEA) countries.
+All the models have been issued with a common EC-Type Examination Certificate number ITS11ATEX27254X by Notified Body Intertek Testing and Certification Ltd. This confirms compliance with harmonised European standards and it has been used to confirm compliance with the European ATEX Directive for Group II, Category 1G equipment, Ex ia IIC T5 Ta = -40 to +70°C. The indicators bear the community mark and subject to local codes of practice may be installed in any of the European Economic Area (EEA) member countries.
 ATEX certificates are also acceptable for installations in Switzerland.

-This section of the instruction manual describes ATEX installations in explosive gas atmospheres conforming with EN60079-14 Electrical Installations in Hazardous Areas.
+This section of the instruction manual describes ATEX installations in explosive gas atmospheres conforming with EN60079-14 Electrical Installations design, selection and erection.
 When designing systems for installation outside the UK the local Code of Practice should be consulted.